Published in the Journal of the American Historical Society of Germans From Russia,

 Vol. 12, No. 4 – Winter 1989, pp. 17 – 21.

-Posted with permission of the AHSGR and of Sophie A. Welisch, PhD.
-April 14, 1996
+Posted with permission of the AHSGR and the translator, April 14, 1996

 (This essay, written by the author as a Christmas letter to her friends and acquaintances in 1974, was translated from the German and edited by Sophie A. Welisch, PhD.
 Born in Bukovina when it was still an integral province of the Austro-Hungarian Empire, Mrs. Riedl-Ruczkowski was active in Church affairs in her native village of Gurahumora and served for may years as president of the Marianische Kongregation (Marian Congregation).
 In 1940 she participated in the en masse voluntary transfer of the Bukovina Germans to the Reich, eventually settling in Knittelfeld, a small village in Styria, Austria, where she lived until her demise in 1989.)